bweasels/scRNASeq-CNVCaller/README.md

 - plottingDir: directory to place stand alone plots

 We have provided a convience function, `setDirectory()`, within `Utils.R` to automatically set those directories to suit your local filesystem.
+There is a miniaturized version of the test data in the correct out and dataDirs in the github, and full sized ones in the zipped data file from the google bucket.
-Please edit it such that it addresses the dataDir and outDir in the zipped data file, and a convenient plotting directory of your choice.
+Please edit `setDirectory()` to address the dataDirs and outDirs you want to use, as well as a convenient plotting directory of your choice.

 Like inferCNV, scRNASeq-CNVCaller require three inputs:
 - a read count matrix
-- a cell type annotation file
+- a gmt file of gene sets to analyze
 - a gene ordering file